vanjaoljaca/vanja.oljaca.me/_miniprojects/raw/llm-blog-concept.raw.md

 Jul 1 23:09

 Wrestled with Jekyll and Github and Azure, plugins etc for a while. was pretty boring but got something working with a remote theme i like. figured out how to get a floating iFrame, and picked out a react chatbot component i'm going to wire up to my cloud thing

+Sigh wtf:

+1. jekyll can't keep my raw mds from being converted, unless I pull them out of the collection. this software is garbage, so many bad choices creating complexity for no reason...
+2. pulled in some random chat ui, and now my blogchat.html js is 3.5mb.
+It's struggling to git push. wtf.

+Ugh.

+Absolute external links are broken.
+Also paragraph spacing is really bad.

+I got a floating chat box in the blog, connected to my external page which connects to an external lambda.

+Most of this drama has very little to do with getting the LLM part of the blog working, its all about how to get a blog up and functioning the way I want it.
+Somewhat surprising how long this takes.
+In hindsight, would it have been easier to just use a wordpress blog and go from there?
+Am I spinning wheels, thinking i'm being useful but really just enjoying the feeling of being busy with a goal?

+Doesn't matter, it'll no doubt build some midly useful skills.
+It will build momentum.
+Plus I wouldn't be surprised if the wordpress style option had its own drama.